Table of Contents

 How to get to Sacsayhuaman?

 Sacsayhuaman is located 10 minutes from the Plaza de Armas of Cusco by car or 45 minutes if you walk from the town square.
-Another way that you can get entrance to the Sacsayhuaman grounds is if you do a Cusco City Tour as the entrance to the site is included in the tour ticket.
+Another way that you can get entrance to the Sacsayhuaman grounds is by doing a Cusco Tours package as the entrance to the site is included in the tour ticket.

 In order to reach Sacsayhuaman ruins by foot from the plaza, walk up Suecia street, take Huaynapata street, then follow Resbalosa street.
 Turn right after San Cristobal Church and follow the highway.
 Finally, you will take the old Inca road to Sacsayhuaman.
 From here it is a very steep walk and will take between 30-40 minutes to reach the ruins.
 Once you reach the top you will be at the ruins.